liuliu/libnnc.org/docs/_sources/api/level_5/group__level__5_dataframe.rst.txt

 Another interesting observation comes from recent (2018) release of Create ML framework from Apple.
 It provides a very close to Pandas style data process API (MLDataTable) but in Swift.
 This implementation is important because it provides a survey point other than Python.

 Comparing to Python, Swift is a stronger typed language.
 Though all being high-level, they all have pretty good string support (of course!), operator overloading, and polymorphism.
-String support makes column naming natural, Operator overloading makes conditioning and filtering easier, and ploymorphism makes column type representation straight-forward.
+String support makes column naming natural, Operator overloading makes conditioning and filtering easier, and polymorphism makes column type representation straight-forward.
 These, unfortunately, are the challenges I need to face when implementing in C with the eye towards that later the similar ideas can be implemented on top on a high-level language based on this one.

 It seems I haven't answered the most crucial question yet: what's special about these data process APIs?
 It is easier to answer this to first see what Pandas or MLDataTable does.